-In addition, to alleviate your symptoms related to computer vision syndrome, you should always follow these basic steps:
+In addition, to ease your symptoms related to computer vision syndrome, you should always follow these basic steps:

-- Ensure you have adequate and appropriate lighting – eyestrain occurs when the light coming from outside or inside is excessively bright.
-You should reduce exterior light by drawing shades/blinds – this will make the monitor easier to read.
-Reduce interior light where possible also.
+- Ensure you have adequate and proper lighting – eyestrain occurs when the light coming from outside or inside is excessively bright.
+You should reduce exterior light by drawing shades or blinds.
+This will make the monitor easier to read.
+Reduce interior light where possible as well.

 Contact Lens Coupons at AC Lens: Click here for updated discounts!